vitebook/vitebook/README.md

 pages in isolation.
 It streamlines UI development, testing, and documentation.
 Vitebook aims to provide the same capabilities but in a more laxed, lighter, faster and configurable way.

-## Demos

-- The [Vitebook docs](https://vitebook.dev) serves as an example of a documentation only site.
-- A Storybook-esque example is available [here](https://simple-demo.vitebook.dev).

 ### 🚧&nbsp;&nbsp;Missing Features

 The missing features below could be dealbreakers for some.
 If so, feel free to keep using